edouardfouche/MCDE/README.md

 ### Importing MCDE

-The data generator is available on the central repository (scala 2.11 and 2.12).
+MCDE is available on the central repository (scala 2.11 and 2.12).

 You can add it as a dependency in your own project, for example, via sbt: